-Intern candidates are dismissed if they fail any two semesters of Support Supervision.
+Intern candidates are dismissed if they fail any two semesters of Support Supervision and/or Fieldwork.
 Intern candidates will not exceed a total of 6 semesters of supervision.
 All candidates must pass the final two consecutive semesters of supervision.
-All added semesters of supervision result in added tuition and fees.
+All added semesters of supervision result in added tuition.